KrisK1978/Bonnie-Alba-Motorcycle-Tours-Milestone1-UCFD/README.md

 •   CSS which describes how HTML elements should be displayed on the screen

+•   <a href="">AWS Educate - Cloud9</a>used for building the website

-•   BootstrapCDN v4.3.1 to make the website responsive and user-friendly
+•   <a href="https://getbootstrap.com/docs/4.3/getting-started/introduction/">BootstrapCDN v4.3.1</a> to make the website responsive and user-friendly

-•   Font Awesome v4.7.0 to control the way the icon looks
+•   <a href="https://cdnjs.com/libraries/font-awesome/5.8.2">Font Awesome v5.8.2</a> to control the way the icon looks

-•   Google Fonts responsible for styling the website fonts
+•   <a href="https://fonts.google.com/">Google Fonts</a> responsible for styling the website fonts

+•   <a href="https://fancyapps.com/fancybox/3/">Fancybox</a>used for a gallery modal popup to view gallery images.

 •   jQuery v3.4.1 to standardize and simplify interactions between HTML elements and JavaScript code

-•   Popper.js to calculate the position of an element and required for the responsive navbar
+•   <a href="https://cdnjs.com/libraries/popper.js/1.14.7">Popper.js</a>to calculate the position of an element and required for the responsive navbar